sesha932000/New-Project1/README.md

 * Users can browse temples with images, descriptions, and locations.

-* Supports search and filter by location (state, city) and mission.

-* Pagination to navigate through multiple temple listings.
+* Interactive Sidebar Navigation: The application features a collapsible, intuitive sidebar for quick access to different temple categories, events, and donation sections.

+* Real-Time Sidebar Search: A search input in the sidebar allows users to filter temple listings or categories instantly as they type, using RxJS with debounced real-time filtering for smooth UX.

+ ## Powered by Angular + RxJS:

+* Debounced input handling using debounceTime, distinctUntilChanged, and switchMap.

+* Filter logic bound to reactive forms and observables for efficient state updates.

 ## Temple Details

 * Quick actions like Donate Now and View Details are available.
+*
+* Pagination to navigate through multiple temple listings.

 ## Dynamic UI with Angular + RxJS